oneapi-src/oneAPI-samples/Libraries/oneVPL/hello-vpp/README.md

    ```

-#### Building the program using VS2017 or VS2019 IDE
+### On a Windows* System Using Visual Studio* Version 2017 or Newer

-1. Install the Intel® oneAPI Base Toolkit for Windows*
+- Build the program using VS2017 or VS2019
-2. Right-click on the solution file and open using either VS2017 or VS2019 IDE.
+    - Right-click on the solution file and open using either VS2017 or VS2019 IDE.
-3. Right-click on the project in Solution Explorer and select Rebuild.
+    - Right-click on the project in Solution Explorer and select Rebuild.
-4. From the top menu, select Debug -> Start without Debugging.
+    - From the top menu, select Debug -> Start without Debugging.

 ## Running the Sample